Project Length Custom Length

 S HOOK CLASP

-A two part clasp formed from flat findings.
+Typically a two part clasp formed from flat findings that are used to fasten a bracelet or necklace.
 The first part is ‘S’ shaped with the second part shaped like the number ‘8’.
-When used together they work as a necklace clasp.
+When used together they work as a clasp.
+Alternatively the ‘S’ hook can be used alongside a Jump Ring with onlyone side of the hook being open.

 SAFETY CATCH